 Our compensation committee consists of Messrs.
 Chandna, Goetz, and Warmenhoven, with Mr. Chandna serving as Chairman.
-The composition of our compensation committee meets the requirements for independence under the listing standards of the New York Stock Exchange, the rules and regulations of the SEC and of the Internal Revenue Code.
-Each member of our compensation committee is also a non-employee director, as defined pursuant to Rule 16b-3 promulgated under the Exchange Act, and an outside director, as defined pursuant to Section 162(m) of the Internal Revenue Code.
-During our fiscal year ended July 31, 2013, our compensation committee held four meetings.
+The composition of our compensation committee meets the requirements for independence under the listing standards of the New York Stock Exchange and the rules and regulations of the SEC.
+Each member of our compensation committee is also a "non-employee director," as defined pursuant to Rule 16b-3 promulgated under the Exchange Act, and an "outside director," as defined pursuant to Section 162(m) of the Internal Revenue Code.
+During our fiscal year ended July 31, 2014, our compensation committee held four meetings.
 The purpose of our compensation committee is to discharge the responsibilities of our board of directors relating to compensation of our executive officers.
 Our compensation committee is responsible for, among other things:

-- reviewing and approving our Chief Executive Officer's and other executive officers' annual base salaries, incentive compensation plans, including the specific goals and amounts, equity compensation, employment agreements, severance arrangements and change in control agreements, and any other benefits, compensation or arrangements; - · administering our equity compensation plans; - · overseeing our overall compensation philosophy, compensation plans, and benefits programs; and - · preparing the compensation committee report that the SEC requires in our annual proxy statement.
+- reviewing and approving our Chief Executive Officer's and other executive officers' annual base salaries, incentive compensation arrangements, including the specific goals and amounts, equity compensation, employment agreements, severance arrangements and change in control agreements, and any other benefits, compensation or arrangements; - administering our equity compensation plans; - overseeing our overall compensation philosophy and compensation plans; and - preparing the compensation committee report that the SEC requires to accompany the Compensation Discussion and Analysis contained in our annual proxy statement.